Global Agenda Council on Neuroscience & Behaviour 2012-2014

 Knowledge about how people reason and make decisions has fuelled interest in behavioural economics and is changing the way policy-makers and civil society groups try to influence the behaviour of citizens and consumers.
 Increasingly, they understand that lasting change is easier to achieve when the actions that individuals need to take are simple to understand and execute.

 What the Council is doing about it

-To support these trends, the Council on Neuroscience & Behaviour has been working on two projects.
-In the area of neuroscience, the Healthy Brain project is helping policy-makers to appreciate how people’s brains change and adapt through their lives and how the right policy interventions can support the “brain health” of a population.
-The Council will also provide an economic case for these interventions – such as encouraging people to sleep longer or eat a better diet.
-This will start to prepare the groundwork so that new research findings can be turned into direct policy approaches at the population level.
+To support these trends, the Global Agenda Council on Neuroscience & Behaviour has been working on two projects.
+In the area of neuroscience, the Healthy Brain project is helping policy-makers to appreciate how people’s brains change and adapt throughout their lives and how the right policy interventions can support the “brain health” of a population.
+The Council will provide an economic case for these interventions, such as encouraging people to sleep longer or eat a better diet.
+This will prepare the groundwork so that new research findings can be turned into direct policy approaches at the population level.